Naomi Isted

 In 2016 Isted styled the publicity campaign for the Westend Musical Dreamgirls at the Savoy Theatre, London.

 Isted has filmed various red carpets and fashion segments over the years for E!

 In 2017 Isted was a guest expert at Beaches Resorts Brunch in collaboration with Absolute Mama Magazine.

 Isted was a brand ambassador in 2014 for Pears Soap UK In July 2014 Isted presented the Orideja 2014 Fashion shapewear campaign.

 Personal life

 She married Haydn Isted in 2009, and the couple have two children, Rocco Isted and Fleur Isted.
-She also has two stepchildren from her husbands previous marriage to Louise Adams (Sister of Victoria Beckham).
+She also has two stepchildren from her husband's previous marriage to Louise Adams (Sister of Victoria Beckham).